robdbirch/snoopit/README.md

 ### Snoopers
-Each element in the `JSON` `array` is associated either a file or a directory that will be snooped.
+Each element in the `JSON` `array` is associated with either a file or a directory that will be snooped.

 ##### File Snoopers
-Each `Snooper` is associated with one file.
+Each file `Snooper` is associated with one file.

         [
             {